restify/errors/README.md

 console.log(myErr.statusCode);
 // => 406

+console.log(myErr.stack);

+ExecutionError: bad joystick input!
+    at Object.<anonymous> (/Users/restify/test.js:30:16)
+    at Module._compile (module.js:460:26)
+    at Object.Module._extensions..js (module.js:478:10)
+    at Module.load (module.js:355:32)
+    at Function.Module._load (module.js:310:12)
+    at Function.Module.runMain (module.js:501:10)
+    at startup (node.js:129:16)
+    at node.js:814:3
 ```

 Custom errors are subclassed from RestError, so you get all the built-in
-goodness of HttpErrors and RestErrors.
-Your constructor supports all the
+goodness of HttpError/RestError.
+The constructor returned to you accepts
-previously covered signatures.
+all the same signatures accepted by HttpError/RestError.

 ## API